-- 1. In order for an individual to be accepted as a RESIDENT, the individual must be a minimum of sixty-two (62) years of age and in the mental and physical condition to be able to adequately function at the Adult Care Home level of care, which is determined by the Homes' Admissions Committee.
-After the acceptance of a RESIDENT, if ThriveMore should determine that the RESIDENT has become incapable of functioning at an Adult Care Home level of care, the Agreement shall be canceled pursuant to Sections 7 and 8 of the Resident Care Agreement. - 2.
+- 1. In order for an individual to be accepted as a RESIDENT, the individual must be a minimum of sixty-two (62) years of age and in the mental and physical condition to be able to adequately function at the Adult Care Home level of care, which is determined by ThriveMore's Admissions Committee.
+After the acceptance of a RESIDENT, if ThriveMore should determine that the RESIDENT has become incapable of functioning at an Adult Care Home level of care, the Agreement shall be canceled pursuant to Sections IV of the Residence and Services Agreement. - 2.
 Also, in general, the individual must be capable of paying the reasonable periodic fees as determined by ThriveMore in order to be accepted as a RESIDENT.
-The RESIDENT agrees to prudently conserve and maintain current and future income and assets in order to provide for payment of services to be provided by the Homes under this Agreement or otherwise.
-Upon verification satisfactory to the Homes that the RESIDENT has complied with this obligation, and that the RESIDENT'S income and assets are no longer sufficient to pay for services required, the Homes will endeavor to provide financial assistance to the RESIDENT, by prudent use of finite funds available to it for such purposes.
-The Homes has no legal obligation to provide such assistance, and is unable to represent or guarantee with certainty that such assistance will be available to the RESIDENT.
+The RESIDENT agrees to prudently conserve and maintain current and future income and assets in order to provide for payment of services to be provided by ThriveMore under this Agreement or otherwise.
+Upon verification satisfactory to ThriveMore that the RESIDENT has complied with this obligation, and that the RESIDENT'S income and assets are no longer sufficient to pay for services required, ThriveMore will endeavor to provide financial assistance to the RESIDENT, by prudent use of finite funds available to it for such purposes.
+ThriveMore has no legal obligation to provide such assistance and is unable to represent or guarantee with certainty that such assistance will be available to the RESIDENT.
 In any event, such assistance as may be available will be provided only after the RESIDENT has applied for and taken all necessary steps to qualify for any available public benefit program, or private funds or programs through which benefits may be available for payment of services required by the RESIDENT. - 3.
 If a RESIDENT marries while at the facility, the RESIDENT must have the advanced written permission of ThriveMore for the new spouse to live with the RESIDENT.
-Such permission is conditioned upon negotiation and execution of a new written Resident Care Agreement and shall be subject to the appropriate fees.
-Until such an Agreement is reached, the new spouse has no rights or privileges under the existing Agreement with the RESIDENT.
+Such permission is conditioned upon negotiation and execution of a new written Resident Agreement and shall be subject to the appropriate fees.
+Until such an Agreement is reached, the new spouse has no rights or privileges under the existing Agreement with the RESIDENT. - 4.
+The RESIDENT must agree to prudently conserve and maintain current and future income and assets in order to provide for the payment of services.
+Upon verification that the RESIDENT has complied with this obligation and that the RESIDENT'S income and assets are no longer sufficient to pay for the services required, ThriveMore will endeavor to provide financial assistance to the RESIDENT pursuant to the Resident Agreement.
+ThriveMore has no legal obligation to provide such assistance and does not represent or guarantee that such assistance will be provided to a RESIDENT.

-- 4. The RESIDENT must agree to prudently conserve and maintain current and future income and assets in order to provide for the payment of services.
-Upon verification that the RESIDENT has complied with this obligation and that the RESIDENT'S income and assets are no longer sufficient to pay for the services required, ThriveMore will endeavor to provide financial assistance to the RESIDENT pursuant to the Resident Care Agreement.
-ThriveMore has no legal obligation to provide such assistance and does not represent or guarantee that such assistance will be provided to a RESIDENT. - 5.
-The RESIDENT may cancel the Resident Care Agreement within thirty (30) days of execution and prior to occupancy by giving written notice to ThriveMore and receive a full refund of any admission fees paid.
-After the initial thirty (30) day period but prior to occupancy, the RESIDENT may cancel the Agreement by giving thirty (30) days written notice to the Homes.
+5. The RESIDENT may cancel the Resident Agreement within thirty (30) days of execution and prior to occupancy by giving written notice to ThriveMore and receive a full refund of any admission fees paid within thirty (30) days of termination.
+After the initial thirty (30) day period but prior to occupancy, the RESIDENT may cancel the Agreement by giving thirty (30) days written notice to ThriveMore and receive all amounts paid on behalf of the RESIDENT less five thousand dollars (\$5,000.00) paid within thirty (30) days of termination.
+If RESIDENT dies before occupying the Room, the agreement is automatically cancelled and ThriveMore will refund all amounts paid on behalf of the RESIDENT within thirty (30) days of termination.